webmasterdevlin/mcp-example/README.md

 -   **User Authentication:** Currently, all tasks are global.
 There is no concept of individual users.
 You would need to add an authentication system (like NextAuth.js or Supabase Auth) to manage user-specific tasks.
 -   **More Sophisticated Tools:** The AI can only create and get tasks.
 A real application would need tools for updating, deleting, and assigning tasks.
--   **UI Feedback for Tool Calls:** When the AI is using a tool, the UI doesn't show a loading state.
-A production app should stream UI updates to let the user know that work is being done in the background.
+-   **UI Feedback for Tool Calls:** While the AI is thinking, the UI could provide more specific feedback, like "Creating your task..." instead of just a generic thinking indicator.
 -   **Robust Error Handling:** While the server logs errors, the UI doesn't display them to the user in a friendly way.
 -   **Persistent Chat History:** The conversation history is lost on every page refresh.
 You would need to store the AI and UI state in a database to make conversations persistent.